zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 In the next section, I will show how you can add Experiment Trackers into your workflow so you can monitor and share your experiment results.

 ## ⚖ Tracking Experiments and Keeping Secrets
-First we must set up the W&B details like the entity name, project name and API key.
+First, we must set up the W&B details like the entity name, project name, and API key.
 If you haven't done so, head to the W&B official [site](https://wandb.ai/home) to create an account and a project.
 It's free.

-Now with those details from W&B, let's put them in our code and start running them shall we?
+Now with those details from W&B, let's put them in our code and start running them, shall we?

 Of course not.